Radio 4 UK Theme: Context and usage

 The UK Theme was created in 1978 at the suggestion of Ian McIntyre, the then-new controller of Radio 4.
 (BBC press releases, when it was cut, wrongly stated 1973.)

 McIntyre commissioned Fritz Spiegl to produce an arrangement of traditional British and Irish melodies to signify Radio 4 as a service which, from its move from medium wave to 1500 metres/200 kiloHertz long wave on 23 November 1978, would for the first time broadcast a unified service to the whole United Kingdom.
-Radio 4 had inherited regional opt-outs from the BBC Home Service in 1967, when the "Home", the "Light" and the "Third" were rebranded as Radio 4, Radio 2 and Radio 3 to make way for the then-new BBC Radio 1.
+Radio 4 had inherited regional opt-outs from the BBC Home Service in 1967, when the "Home", the "Light" and the "Third" were rebranded as Radio 4, Radio 2 and Radio 3 respectively to make way for the then-new BBC Radio 1.

 The piece was recorded in 1978 by the BBC Northern Symphony Orchestra.
 The original recording was 5 minutes, 45 seconds and did not include 'Greensleeves/Drunken Sailor', having instead a longer and slower 'Londonderry Air/Annie Laurie' section, with the two pieces played separately before being combined.
 By 1990, the more familiar five-minute arrangement was in use, lasting until 2006.

-The time at which the piece was played varied according to the time Radio 4 began broadcasting, which has become gradually earlier in the morning over the years.
+The time at which the piece was played varied according to the time Radio 4 began broadcasting, which became gradually earlier in the morning over the years.
 Initially it was played at approximately 5:54 am on weekdays (starting from Thursday 23 November 1978), before the first programme of the day (News Briefing) began at 6:00 am.
 At weekends it was played later than this (Saturday programmes in November 1978 starting at 6:30 am and Sunday programmes at 7:15 am).
 With the extension of the Today Programme to start at 6:00 am, the Shipping Forecast and the UK Theme with it were broadcast earlier.
 Towards the end of the UK Themes life it was played at 5:30 am every day, when Radio 4 took over from the BBC World Service, which has provided overnight programming on Radio 4's radio frequency for some years.

 The actual premiere of the Theme was at approximately 9:07 pm on Monday 20 November 1978, when it was played to fill a lengthy gap in the schedule and to familiarise listeners with the imminent frequency change.

 In 2006 the Controller of Radio 4, Mark Damazer, announced that he was cancelling the broadcast.
-The decision caused much controversy, but protests did not succeed.
+The decision caused much controversy, and even debate in Parliament, but protests did not succeed.
 The last regular broadcast of the UK Theme was at 5.30 am on Sunday 23 April 2006.

 It was played in full at the end of Radio 4's PM programme on 11 December 2019.